Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Introduction

 \section{Introduction}

-With the development of deep learning~\cite{alexnet,dl}, recent years have witnessed remarkable advancement in deep object detectors.
-Among them, representative successes include two-stage R-CNN object detectors~\cite{cascade_rcnn,rfcn,fast_rcnn,mask_rcnn,tridentnet,fpn,grid_rcnn,libra_rcnn,faster_rcnn}: their first stage uses a region proposal network (RPN) to generate some candidates from dense, predefined bounding-boxes (\textit{i.e.} anchors~\cite{faster_rcnn}), then the second stage uses a region-of-interest subnetwork (RoI-subnet) for object classification and localization.
-To pursue higher computational efficiency, one-stage approaches~\cite{ron,focal_loss,ssd,yolo,yolov2,yolov3,refinedet,fsaf} directly recognize objects from the dense anchors without generating candidate proposals.
-Both two-stage and one-stage detectors adopt the anchoring scheme, where massive anchors ($\sim100k$) are uniformly sampled over an image.

-Nevertheless, when training these detectors, only a few anchors ($\sim100$) that highly overlap with objects will be assigned to foreground examples, which always results in an extreme imbalance between foreground and background within the anchors.
-In previous studies~\cite{ghm,focal_loss,ssd,faster_rcnn,ohem}, such imbalance may impede the training from convergence, and limit the accuracy as well.
-More recently, anchor-free object detectors~\cite{centernet_triplets,densebox,foveabox,cornernet,fcos,garpn,reppoints,centernet,extremenet} have gained much attention due to the replacement of anchors by points or regions (\textit{e.g.} corner points or central regions), but they still suffer from the imbalance between foreground and background within points or regions.
+\IEEEPARstart{W}{ith} the development of deep learning~\cite{alexnet,dl}, recent years have witnessed remarkable advancement in object detection~\cite{generic_od}.
+Among them, representative successes include two-stage R-CNN detectors~\cite{faster_rcnn,rfcn,fpn,mask_rcnn,relod,cascade_rcnn,iounet,grid_rcnn,libra_rcnn,htc,garpn,tridentnet}: their first stage uses a region proposal network (RPN~\cite{faster_rcnn}) to generate some candidates from dense, predefined bounding-boxes (\textit{i.e.} anchors), then the second stage uses a region-of-interest subnetwork (RoI-subnet) for object classification and localization.
+To pursue higher efficiency, one-stage approaches~\cite{ron,focal_loss,yolov2,yolov3,refinedet,rfbnet,fsaf,freeanchor} directly recognize objects from dense anchors rather than generating candidate proposals.
+Both two-stage and one-stage detectors adopt the anchoring scheme, where massive anchors ($\sim 10^2$) that highly overlap with objects will be assigned to foreground samples, which always results in an extreme imbalance between foreground and background (\ie \textit{fg-bg} imbalance) within the anchors.
+In previous studies~\cite{focal_loss,ghm}, such imbalance may impede the training from convergence, as well as limit the detection accuracy.
+More recently, anchor-free object detectors~\cite{cornernet,extremenet,grid_rcnn,centernet_triplets,reppoints,dense_reppoints,fcos,garpn,foveabox,sapd} have gained much attention due to the replacement of anchors by points (\eg corner/center points), but they still suffer from the similar imbalance within the points.